newrelic/newrelic-quickstarts/README.md

     This process is similar for all other entity directories.
 Also, if you don't want to create entities for a given type, delete the corresponding directory.

+    ## Using NerdGraph for existing alerts

+    When adding alerts to your quickstart, if you want to start from an existing alert, you can use the [Graphql API](https://api.newrelic.com/graphiql) to get json object that can assit you populating your `alerts.yaml` file.

+    For example, to add an existing alert policy with a `NrqlBaselineCondition`, the following NerdGraph query will assist in `alerts.yaml` file:

+    ```
+    {
+        actor {
+            account(id: 123456) {
+                alerts {
+                    nrqlCondition(id: 123456) {
+                        ... on AlertsNrqlBaselineCondition {
+                        id
+                        name
+                        nrql {
+                            query
+                        }
+                        }
+                    }
+                }
+            }
+        }
+    }
+    ```

+    After running the query in GraphiQL, you will see a response similar to the one bellow with the details of your alert condition that can be used to update your quickstarts alerts configurations.

+    ```
+    {
+    "data": {
+        "actor": {
+        "account": {
+            "alerts": {
+            "nrqlCondition": {
+                "id": "123456",
+                "name": "Login 95th Percentile baseline",
+                "nrql": {
+                "query": "SELECT percentile(duration, 95) from Transaction where appName = 'WebPortal' and name = 'WebTransaction/JSP/login.jsp'"
+                }
+            }
+            }
+        }
+        }
+    }
+    ```

 5. In your pack's root directory, you'll find a `config.yaml` file.
 Set the name of your pack.
 Everything else is optional.

 6. Commit your changes using the [Conventional Commit syntax](./CONTRIBUTING.md#using-conventional-commits):